GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/namingConventions.md

 Example:
-The repository `com.hjp.persosim.simulator.protocols.ca3` describes a closed source addition (`com.hjp`) to the open source _PersoSim_ project.
+The repository `com.secunet.persosim.simulator.protocols.ca3` describes a closed source addition (`com.secunet`) to the open source _PersoSim_ project.
 Furthermore it is part of PersoSim's `simulator` core adding a certain protocol named `ca3`.

 Affiliate projects